 Watching Star Trek: The Motion Picture‘s jaw-dropping visuals combined with Daft Punk’s otherworldly synths is a great experience that honors the films that provide its source material.
 Take a chance and give it a view and find yourself remembering how exciting the human adventure of watching unfairly maligned sci-fi films can be.

+Throughout the coming months, we will be reprinting old posts as part of our Summer of Sci-Fi series.
 This article originally ran in September of last year.